 Today, it serves as a famous entry point into Bratislava’s Old Town.
 This gate is really pretty and a perfect spot to take photos during your time in Bratislava.

 There is also a museum you can visit called the Museum of Arms inside of the tower itself.
+However, it is currently under reconstruction.

 St. Michael’s Gate Address: Michalská ulica 22 806/24, 811 03 Staré Mesto, Slovakia